giantswarm/gitops-template/docs/add_wc_structure.md

     ```

 1. Edit the mandatory `kustomization.yaml` adding the WC's Kustomization CR as a resource.
 Uncomment second
-   line if have created the out-of-band Kustomization CR as well:
+   line if you have created the out-of-band Kustomization CR as well:

     ```sh
     yq -i eval ".resources += \"${WC_NAME}.yaml\" | .resources style=\"\"" kustomization.yaml